sud0x00/BigLens/README.md

 # BigLens
-_**A google-free Google Lens opensource clone that makes use of Yandex, TinEye, Bing, and other image search services.**_
+_**BigLens is a reverse image search platform that utilizes online sources like Google, Bing, and Yandex to deliver accurate results. **_

 Our aim is to further enhance the capabilities of BigLens by incorporating computer vision to scale up its performance.
+We plan to implement something similar to Yandex's Sibir over time.
 Join us on our journey to revolutionize the way people search for images on the internet.

 ![WhatsApp Image 2023-01-22 at 18 13 49](https://user-images.githubusercontent.com/60417905/213934188-6e814157-66d2-4d32-b674-eeeed862275e.jpg)